 Gibbs was the most famous school of its kind in the world from 1911 to 2011.
-Katharine Gibbs School made sure that all of the campuses from Providence, Boston, New York, and beyond were in beautiful buildings in elegant parts of their cities.
-What could be more elegant than Back Bay?
+Katharine Gibbs made sure that all of the campuses from Providence, Boston, New York, and beyond were in beautiful buildings in elegant parts of their cities.

-Although free, attendance is limited to not more than twelve people.
+Although the tour is free, attendance is limited to not more than twelve people.
 The tour is led by Rose A. Doherty, author of Katharine Gibbs: Beyond White Gloves, the first book about the history of Gibbs and its amazing entrepreneurial founder.
-Rose Doherty is former academic dean at Gibbs and former chair of the Gibbs College Boston Board of Trustees.

 Join me in a tour of the excellent sites of Gibbs in Back Bay from 1917 to 2011.
 Whether you are a graduate, a history buff, or someone who has heard about Gibbs for years and wants to know more, here is a great treat!

-In partnership with Osher Lifelong Learning Institute (OLLI) at the University of Massachusetts Boston
+Osher Lifelong Learning Institute (OLLI) at the University of Massachusetts Boston–Multiple times since 2015

 General Israel Putnam Chapter, Daughters of the American Revolution, Danvers, joined by the Cape Ann and Salem Chapters of the Daughters of the American Revolution